aturner-epcc/docs-test2/docs/user-guide/debug.md

     stat-view atpMergedBT.dot

-!!!note
+!!! note
     To see the graph, you will need to have exported your X display when logging in.